DJTommek/pldr-gallery/docs/install.md

     }
     ```

-List of database libraries and any other info you can find on [Knex.js page](http://knexjs.org/#Installation-node).
+List of supported database libraries and any other info you can find on [Knex.js page](http://knexjs.org/#Installation-node).